Table of Contents[Hide][Show]

 Focus on what will bring about that outcome, not your blushes, sweaty palms, or how your voice might sound.

-3. Look for the friendly (and honest) faces.
+3. Let your blog audience support you – Look for friendly (and honest) faces.

-Did you know most people do NOT want you to fail?
+Bloggers are often afraid of negative feedback but we can exaggerate the problem in our minds.
+Did you know most people who come to your blog do NOT want you to fail?

 I know, sounds weird right?
 Especially for anyone who has spent more than a millisecond on the internet.